tus/tus-js-client/README.md

 Abort the currently running upload request and don't continue.
 You can resume the upload by calling the `start` method again.

+### Difference between onProgress and onChunkComplete

+When configuring a new uploader, the `onProgress` and `onChunkComplete` callbacks are available.
+While they may seem to be equal based on their naming and the arguments, they provide different information in reality.
+Progress events are emitted using the `onProgress` option and provide numbers about how must data has been sent to the server.
+However, this data may not have been received or accepted by the endpoint.
+Imagine a network outage where the browser reports to have successfully sent 100 bytes, but none of them ever reach the backend.
+In order to provide reliable information about whether the chunks have been accepted by the server, `onChunkComplete` is only invoked if we have evidence that the remote endpoint has received and accepted the uploaded bytes.
+When consuming this functionality, the `chunkSize` option is from high importance since the callback will and invoked if an entire chunk has been uploaded.

 ## Building